BA1bers/TeamBuilder/README.md

   * [GitHub](#github)

 ## Description
-As a web developer, I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
+As a web developer, I want to generate a webpage that displays my team's basic info so that I have quick access to their emails and GitHub profiles

 ## How to install